-1. The complaint is submitted to the secretary of the complaints committee in writing, stating the reasons for the complaint, within four working weeks (not including holiday weeks) of the event when aforementioned actions have taken place and/or organizational matters have occurred.
-Complaints submitted later than this period will be dismissed.
-Holiday weeks are the weeks in FPH's annual rota designated as 'no classes'.
-If the aforementioned deadline is exceeded as a result of circumstances not attributable to the complainant, the dismissal of the complaint will be revoked .
-In this case, the complaints committee can consider Teaching and Examination Regulations Physiotherapy whether or not the circumstances are liable before deciding whether or not to dismiss the complaint.
+1. The complaint is submitted in writing, stating reasons, to the secretary of the complaints committee within four working weeks, not being vacation weeks, after the aforementioned actions have been performed and/or organizational matters have occurred.
+Complaints submitted later than the aforementioned term will be declared inadmissible.
+Holiday weeks are those weeks that are marked as 'no offer' or 'holiday' in the FPH annual schedule.
+If the aforementioned term is exceeded as a result of circumstances for which the complainant cannot be blamed, the complaint will not be declared inadmissible on that ground.
+In this case, the complaints committee will consider whether or not the circumstances are culpable before proceeding to declare the complaint admissible or not.
 The burden of proof lies with the complainant.

-2. The complaint must be signed and meet a number of minimum requirements.
-As a minimum, it should contain:

-- a. name, address, town/city and telephone number of the complainant; - b. the complainant's student number, if allocated; - c. the date; - d. name of the person and/or the organizational unit against whom the complaint is directed;

-e. a clear description of the complaint and an indication as to what the complainant wants to achieve.
+- 2. The complaint must meet a number of minimum requirements.
+It contains at least: - name, address, place of residence and telephone number of the complainant; - student number of the complainant, if assigned; - the date: - indication of the person and/or the organizational unit against whom the complaint is directed: - a clear description of the complaint and an indication of what the complainant wants to achieve.

-A complaint that fails to meet these requirements will not be processed, also once the complainant has been given the opportunity to supplement the complaint within a particular period and the complainant has failed to do so.
-If the complaint is related to a subject or procedure of another committee that exists within Fontys, it will be forwarded to the appropriate committee.
-In the event of doubt about the issue to which the complaint relates, the chair will contact Legal Affairs as soon as possible?
+A complaint that does not meet these requirements can be disregarded after the complainant has been given the opportunity to supplement the complaint within a certain period and the complainant has not complied with this.
+If the complaint relates to a subject or falls under a procedure for which another committee has been set up within Fontys, the forwarding obligation applies.
+In case of doubt about the subject to which the complaint relates, the chairman will contact Legal Affairs as soon as possible.

-3. The complainant will receive a written acknowledgement of receipt of the complaint, in which the further procedure is explained to him.
-The complaints committee investigates the complaint and the complainant is given the opportunity to verbally enlighten his complaint.
-The possibility of reaching an amicable settlement is also investigated.
-The nature of the cordial settlement will be recorded in writing and signed by both parties.

-4. Within two working weeks (not including holiday weeks) after the director has received the advice of the complaints committee, the complainant will receive information of his complaint, explaining how the complaint has been handled.
-The complainant is thereby notified about the possibility of submitting a complaint (within six weeks of receiving this notification). to the Executive Board (in accordance with Article 47 of the Students' Charter) if he believes that his complaint has not been settled sufficiently t

-5. The secretary of the complaints committee is responsible for adequate documentation concerning complaints and the handling thereof.

-6. A retention period of five years applies to the documentation of each complaint.
+- 3. The complainant will receive a written confirmation of receipt explaining the further procedure.
+The internal complaints committee investigates the complaint for the benefit of arraignment by means of adversarial adversarial procedure and requesting documents.
+In this, the complainant can be asked to explain his complaint orally.
+The possibility of reaching an amicable settlement will also be examined.
+Based on its investigation, the internal complaints committee will issue a recommendation to the director who will formally handle the complaint. - 4.
+Within two working weeks after the director has received the advice of the complaints committee, the complainant will receive a message regarding his complaint.
+In this message, the complainant is informed of the way in which the complaint has been handled.
+The complainant is hereby informed of the possibility to submit a complaint to the Executive Board (in accordance with Article 47 of the Student Charter) if he is of the opinion that his complaint has not been handled as desired (within six weeks after receipt of this message). - 5.
+The secretary of the complaints committee is responsible for an adequate filing of complaints and complaint handling.
+Any amicable settlement is recorded in writing and signed by both parties. - 6.
+A retention period of five years applies to the file material per complaint.